DweebsUnited/CodeMonkey/projects/README.md

     Voronoi generator using kd-trees
     Stupidly inefficient
     Sure, we can run a kd-lookup for every pixel, why not? x)

+java
+    Soon to be Eclipse project with all my projects nestled inside A way to reduce the amount of duplicate code

+    DangerousTire
+        Light painting base that outputs 3d printer gcode

+    TitaniumSheepdog
+        Simulation of sunlight hitting bathroom tile

 LateMorning
     Basic perlin noise viewer